 You are the boss!
 Taking the wheel and driving a small boat along canals and rivers and across lakes is a relaxing way to see some of the most beautiful regions of Europe.

 Snapshot: European waterway cruises have developed a huge following in the last decade, and what most likely springs to mind are the long, narrow, low-slung riverboats with a captain and crew in charge while you as a passenger sit back and enjoy the sights from your floating hotel and during trips ashore, all unfolding according to the printed itinerary.
 Now, how about your taking charge of the helm, the pace, and where you will stop or not?
 Check out these possibilities with Le Boat’s vast fleet of self-hire boats that operate in no less than eight European countries.
 It may take a bit of time absorbing all the details, but as they fall neatly into place, you will know whether this form of cruising is for you, or absolutely not.
 If you drive a car, operating a Le Boat vessel is easy after a little training exercise from the shore staff that maintains the fleet. *N.B.
 In 2018, Le Boat will open a new cruising region using the newest Horizon boats in Eastern Ontario along the Rideau Canal, a UNESCO World Heritage site.
-Further information will be published when announced.
+Inquiries and bookings are open now.

 Ship, Year Delivered & Passengers: The ships are definitely boats here, and you will agree when seeing one from the fleet of 40 different models that can handle from four to 12 passengers.
 Your group may just be a family of four, an extended family up to a dozen, two or up to six couples, or a bunch of good friends.
 The boats, which span the years in age right up to brand-new ones this arriving year, are star-rated according to how sophisticated the boat may be and how much you want to pay.
 Have a look at Le Boat’s extremely helpful brochure that lays out the deck plans, number of berths and bathrooms, and all the amenities.